One of our most challenging and exciting bike builds came from a family in Vernon, British Columbia.

 The request came in from the Physical Therapist of Tatiana and Krista Hogan, who are extraordinary little girls.

 Tatiana and Krista are craniopagus conjoined twins, meaning they are joined at the head, which is extremely rare.
-When we got the request to build a tandem bike for them, our team of engineers immediately started brainstorming designs to get the girls the bike of their dreams.
+When we got the request to build a Conjoined Twin Tandem Bike for them, our team of engineers immediately started brainstorming designs to get the girls the bike of their dreams.

-Today, you might spot the Hogan family riding down the streets on Vernon, BC on their custom tandem.
-You can see the tandem in action in the CBC Docs feature, Inseperable: Ten Years Joined at the Head
+Today, you might spot the Hogan family riding down the streets on Vernon, BC on their custom Conjoined Twin Tandem Bike.
+You can also see the tandem in action in the CBC Docs feature, Inseparable: Ten Years Joined at the Head